Affordable Ottawa Assault With A Weapon Lawyers

 Our seasoned defence lawyers will work hard to limit the consequences for you and your future.

-- Defence of property: Reasonable force was used to defend one’s property.
+• Defence of Property: Reasonable force was used to protect one’s own property from being damaged, stolen, or trespassed.

 Our specialty